snuspl/cruise/README.md

 When a file is added to Surf, the replication rules are considered one-by-one, in the order they are listed, until an action is taken.

 To specify a replication policy, create a policy file in json, and then pass it in as a command line argument in the form `-replication_rules conf/replication.json`.
+The policy can also be listed and uploaded via the CLI, using the arguments `-cmd replication-list` and `-cmd replication-upload -path <path>`, respectively.

 An example json file looks like:

 ```json
 {